mvolkmann/blog/src/swift-ui.md

-To add a particular kind of provided UI View in a `.swift` file, manually enter code or click where it should go in the code and click the "+" in the upper-right.
+To add a particular kind of provided UI View in a `.swift` file, manually enter code or click where it should go in the code and click the "+" in the upper-right of the Code Editor.
-Clicking the "+" displays a dialog with a list provided View types.
+Clicking the "+" displays the Object Library dialog that contains a list provided view types.
 Selecting one displays related documentation and code examples.
-Double-click a View type to insert code for it.
+Double-click a view type to insert code for it at the cursor or drag a view type to the desired code location.

 ### Canvas / Preview